Suspension of Services Policy

 Members may request that the Board of Directors review any expulsion decision.
 Such request must be in writing and addressed to

 Secretary of the Board

 Waynesboro, VA 22980

 Members have a right under the bylaws to present their case in person to the Board at a meeting called by the Board or a designated subcommittee or workgroup for that purpose.

 Members who have been denied a transaction, transaction level, facility access, or convenience service may be reinstated as a result of a requested review or other demonstrated remediation of the factors giving rise to the original denial.

 New account applicants with derogatory information in third party consumer reporting agency files may qualify for requested transactions, transaction levels, or convenience services at the discretion of management.
 Management may, but is not required to, request additional documentary proof that the derogatory information in the third party consumer reporting agency file has been remediated, all outstanding financial obligations including negative balances, garnishments, liens, and judgments have been fulfilled, and any or all criminal and civil cases involving the applicant have been adjudicated and required payments have been made or documented payment arrangements are in place.
-Any other requests for reinstatement or review will be handled by the Compliance Department in consultation with the appropriate department or branch.
+Any other requests for reinstatement or review will be handled by the Risk Management Department in consultation with the appropriate department or branch.